omics-lab/VirusTaxo_Hierarchical/README.md

 - `--data`: Absolute or full path of fasta sequences.

 - `--data_metainfo`: Absolute or full path of a csv file.
 The csv file carries meta information (filename and taxonomic ranks) about fasta sequences.
 Please see `./dataset/RNA/metadata.csv` as an example.
+Assembly,Order,Family,Genus,Species

 - `--model_dir`: Absolute or full path where model will be saved.
 If the directory doesn't exist, it will be created.